scynthiadunlop/WritingForDevelopersBook/README.md

 “Piotr and Cynthia give not merely guidance on how to write, but suggestions of what to write – of unearthing the narrative arcs that naturally occur within the work of software practitioners.
 The book is loaded with specific examples of writing in the wild that can serve as object lessons.” **\- Bryan Cantrill, Co-founder and CTO of Oxide Computer**

 "Piotr and Cynthia have both been tremendously helpful to me with writing and communicating effectively, and it's so exciting to see their wisdom distilled and shared with the world.
-If you're writing for developers, the best decision you can make is to read Writing for Developers." **\- Bo Ingram, Author of ScyllaDB in Action**
+If you're writing for developers, the best decision you can make is to read *Writing for Developers*." **\- Bo Ingram, Author of ScyllaDB in Action**

 "If you're reading this book, you're already one step ahead, because you understand the best programming language we've ever created is the one you've known since you were four years old." **\-Jeff Atwood, Coding Horror Owner/Writer, Co-founder of Stack Overflow**